debersonpaula/AngularExample/README.md

-# Angular Example
+# MEAN Stack Example

-This application uses the MEAN stack architeture.
+This application uses the MEAN stack architeture with Angular 5.x.

+Also uses the following packages to run server on backend:
+ - TNEMA Server: TypeScript + Node + Express + Mongoose + Authentication
+ - debugtxt: display colored text on console
+ - tscbuilder: compiler and builder for server side

 ## Install Angular and Dependencies